According to some, LinkedIn was and is considered the next big thing.

 These are communities created by individual users about a certain topic or industry niche.

 As already shortly mentioned above, there are several real estate groups a realtor could join.

-There, you can ask for advice, counseling, ideas, and also post helpful content that you already have created o syndicated.
+You can ask for advice, counseling, and ideas and post helpful content that you already have created or syndicated there.

-Just look out for overly spammy groups that are just a constant advertising channel and don’t provide much helpful networking opportunities or help in general.
+Just look out for overly spammy groups that are just a constant advertising channel and don’t provide many helpful networking opportunities or help in general.

 4) You Can Use It to Promote Your Content

-As already mentioned in the first benefit in the context of creating credibility, you can also use your LinkedIn Page as a content distribution channel.
+As mentioned in the first benefit, in creating credibility, you can also use your LinkedIn Page as a content distribution channel.

-Ideally, you have already a content plan in place as part of your real estate content marketing strategy.
+Ideally, you already have a content plan as part of your real estate content marketing strategy.